Jnyambok/mlops-command-repo/README.md

 # mlops-command-repo
-This repo contains various commands from various tools that I use alot in my MLOps Journey
+This repo contains various commands from various tools that I use a lot in my MLOps Journey
+### Tools added

+-- DVC